 Flowers for Good Luck

-Even flowers have specific superstitions tied to them and their use in everyday life.
+Even flowers have specific good luck superstitions tied to them and their use in everyday life.
 You can also improve your feng shui at home by selecting flowers to increase positive chi, or correct stagnant energy in a room.

-- Lotus: This is the most prominent flower and symbolism is powerful.
-The lotus flower lifts out of the mud and blooms in great beauty.
-Long life.
+- Lotus: This is the most auspicious flower, with powerful symbolism.
+The lotus flower appears out of the mud and blooms in great beauty.
+It represents longevity and enlightenment.

-- Peach blossom: The peach tree is a symbol of immortality producing the gods' divine fruit.
+- Peach blossom: The peach tree is a symbol of immortality, producing the gods' divine fruit.
 Peach blossoms are considered lucky for love.

-- Lilies: Lilies are used for weddings and even have a specific meaning that reads, "happy union for a hundred years."
+- Lilies: Lilies are often used for weddings.
+The belief is that the flower represents a happy union for a hundred years.

-- Narcissus: White narcissus placed in the north sector of your home will boost career ambition luck.
+- Narcissus: In feng shui, a white narcissus placed in the north sector of your home will boost career luck.

 - Hydrangea: This good luck symbol restores balance in home life.

-- Orchids: For a couple, orchids mean happiness and also presents wealth and great luck in fortunes.
+- Orchids: For a couple, orchids mean happiness and great luck in fortunes.

 - Peonies: The peony is a powerful symbol of love and marriage.